dylanmarquezpr/Experiment-4/README.md

 <img width="218" height="127" alt="Screenshot 2025-09-18 004837" src="https://github.com/user-attachments/assets/dc0ec6e1-2ec2-46b0-aef7-7137c0243ae5" />

-This DataFrame shows examinees from Luzon under the Instrumentation track who scored higher than 70 in Electronics.
+This DataFrame filters out examinees who are enrolled in the Instrumentation track, come from Luzon, and have an Electronics score greater than 70.
+Only the columns for Name, GEAS, and Electronics are displayed to focus on their relevant academic performance.

 ## (b) Mindy DataFrame